 Explore more of New Mexico

-Even during a busy trip to Taos, you’re sure to relax and unwind during a day trip or overnight excursion to one of these beautiful oases.
-No matter which one you choose to visit, you’ll experience healing mineral waters, impressive wildlife, great views, and a chance to heal your mind, body, and spirit.
+Even during a busy trip to Taos, be sure to relax and unwind with an excursion to one of these beautiful oases.
+Take full advantage of the mineral-rich waters that bubble up from underground in the Land of Enchantment.
+No matter which one you choose to visit, you’ll experience healing waters, impressive wildlife, vivid views, and recovery for your mind, body, and spirit.

 Here’s a list of hot springs in New Mexico if you venture further.
 Happy soaking!